From Sky to Space – The Moon Man & his Mate

 The space frontier arrived with Goddard’s early and experimental rocketry work and that of other scientists, engineers, and military figures attracting the attention and inspiring the German military and Wernher von Braun.
 Braun, a German engineer, and scientist was a key figure in the development of the V-2 rocket program that commenced in the early 1930s, with its first successful launch in October 1942.
 The V2 reached an altitude of around 95km, making it the first human-made object to reach space.

-Seikosha Tensoku WWII military aviator's watch
+Seikosha Tensoku Dokei WWII IJNAS pilot watch

-The famous Seikosha TENSOKU WWII Japanese Aviator’s 47mm chronograph from WWII had an oversized explorer type dial with radium Arabic markers to increase legibility and the onion crown for easier use with gloves.
+The famous Seikosha TENSOKU DOKEI WWII IJNAS Japanese Aviator’s 47mm chronograph from WWII had an oversized explorer type dial with radium Arabic markers to increase legibility and the onion crown for easier use with gloves.

 The catastrophic events of WWII, ushered in pilot watches made to military specifications.
 Robust, precise, at times oversized, featuring turning bezels and chapters, their requirements often included high visibility radium and other glowing dial materials to aid legibility and nighttime applications.